Want Famly for £1? Claim your summer offer now

-Giving them new experiences is a fantastic way to encourage their questions and help them learn, but is there a way that you, as Early Years practitioners, can boost this curiosity in your setting?
+Giving them new experiences is a fantastic way to encourage their questions and help them learn, but is there a way that you, educators can boost this curiosity in your classroom or center?
 This is exactly where learning provocations shine.

 Learning provocations are activities or experiences to boost children’s engagement – put simply, they’re spaces where children can pick up, touch and explore different objects.
 Think of them as an open-ended invitation to explore, wonder and be creative.